-They are used, since their discovery by Wilhelm Conrad Röntgen in 1895, in medical and industrial applications, and is the best known application of X-ray devices, or the use of radiation sources in the medical field, both in diagnosis (scintigraphy) as in treatment (radiation therapy in oncology, for example) through the use of sources or particle accelerators.
+In the field of nuclear medicine, the best known application of X-ray devices, or the use of radiation sources in the medical field, both in diagnosis (scintigraphy) and in treatment (radiation therapy in oncology, for example) by the use of sources or particle accelerators.

-Ionizing radiation is invisible and not directly detectable by human senses, so instruments are needed to detect radiation, such as Geiger counters, to detect it.
-However, it can cause the emission of visible light immediately after interaction with matter, such as Cherenkov radiation and radioluminescence.
+Ionizing radiation is invisible and is not directly noticeable to the human senses.
+For this reason, instruments are needed to detect radiation, such as Geiger counters.
+However, it can cause the emission of visible light immediately after interaction with matter, as in Cherenkov radiation and radioluminescence.

-We can classify the physical effects of ionizing radiation in:
+We can classify the physical effects of ionizing radiation into: